Filter list

 4. You have to participate, too

-If you want your members to be engaged, you must be engaged.
+If you want your members to be engaged, guess what?
+You have to engage too!

 Being a visible presence in the community will help invite others to be active with you.
 Especially when first practicing community engagement, it is important to be extra active in your spaces.
 This means that you should read and engage with the majority of posts that people share, even if you only give a like or reaction.

-Don’t be afraid to let your personality come through.
-In sales, people buy from people — not pitch decks.
+Don’t be afraid to let your personality show.
+People buy from people, not pitch decks.
 When you show up as your authentic self, you create a space where trust and connection can grow.
 The more real you are, the more likely others are to engage, respond, and eventually buy — not just from your company, but from you.

 You have to be present to stay top of mind.
 If you're not selling to your prospects, you should be thinking about bringing them into your sphere of influence.

 Buyers don't trust strangers—they trust familiar faces.
-By being present in your community, like on LinkedIn, in a Slack group, or at events, you create familiarity.
+By being present in your community on LinkedIn, in a Slack group, or at events, you create familiarity.
 This makes your outreach feel like a natural part of a relationship, not just a cold pitch.

-Within your plan, it’s important to also track and measure results.
+Within your plan, it’s also important to track and measure results.
 Is the community interacting with your discussion prompts?
+There’s a win!
 Is webinar attendance dropping?
-Checking the performance data from your activities can help you see what is working and what isn’t.
+Better figure out why.
+Checking the performance data from your activities can help you see what’s working and what isn’t.
+From there, it's easy to test and learn.